- I am Christine Oliver a qualified Chartered Accountant and Forensic Accounting Expert.

 After you gain some experience in forensics, you’ll find there is a range of opportunities.
 There are very few experienced, qualified forensic practitioners, so you’ll find your skills in high demand.

 The best forensic accountants are:

 - Comfortable with ambiguity and uncertainty: nearly every problem we face is new.
 Each job requires us to answer a new problem in a different context.
 If not knowing the answer makes you uncomfortable, then forensics is going to be hard

 - Great communicators: a big part of what we do is TO explain very complicated technical accounting, financial and economic concepts to people who aren’t accountants

 - Good logicians: we need to know how to construct a logically sound argument and see flaws in the arguments of others

 - Skilled in their relevant field: there are three main types of forensic accounting work: investigations, dispute advisory or litigation support (doing work related to court proceedings) and preventative engagements (think preventing money laundering, bribery, and corruption) – some practitioners cover all three, but many only one or two.

-- An eye for detail also helps, as do financial modelling skills.
+- An eye for detail also helps, as do financial modeling skills.

 I think it’s really important to separate who you are as a person from the job you do, so I tend to define myself by my values NOT my role title.
 My values are: